corrode/corrode.github.io/content/blog/dont-use-preludes-and-globs/index.md

 draft = false
 template = "article.html"
 [extra]
+updated = 2024-07-31
 series = "Idiomatic Rust"
 +++

 Have you ever wondered why you don't have to import `std::result::Result` before you can use it?

-The reason is Rust's [prelude](https://doc.rust-lang.org/std/prelude/index.html), which re-exports a bunch of types, that automatically get added to your program's namespace.
+The reason is Rust's [prelude](https://doc.rust-lang.org/std/prelude/index.html), which re-exports a bunch of types that automatically get added to your program's namespace.
 A more correct definition is: *Preludes are collections of names automatically brought into scope in every module of a crate.*

 In fact, there are multiple preludes like